LicensePlates.cc

 2007 Series (Skier)

-As of January 2025, several reporters observe that the series has apparently reset to the beginning of the A's.
-Apparently, the DMV is reissuing old numbers that have been dormant for x number of years.
-This change appears to coincide with the plates going flat.
+In January 2025, several reporters observed this passenger series had reset to the beginning of A. This is because old numbers that had been dormant for several years are being re-used.
+This change appears to have coincided with the JR Wald plates going flat.

 Ken Reager spotted the 6th plate of the original run of this series, A00 6AA.